Mental (2016 film): Soundtracks

 The soundtrack of the film was written by Prosen, Riddhi, Shomeshwar Oli, Zahid Hasan Abhi, Zahid Akbar and Rabiul Islam Jibon while the music was directed by Dabbu Ghoshal and Akassh.
 In November 2014, Shaan recorded the second track.
 In December 2014, Jojo recorded the third track item number of the movie.
 The track "Bolte Baki Koto Ki" was released as a single on 23 January 2015.

-Release

 Controversy

 The film faced a lot of controversies after the release of the first track "Bolte Baki Koto Ki" due to alleged copyright infringement.
 The same tune with slightly different lyrics entitled "Bolte Bolte Cholte Cholte" was released on 20 January 2015 by Imran Mahmudul, three days before the release of Mental's first track.
 Although the song composition is very similar, both Prosen and Shafiq Tuhin were credited for the same song.
 Later it was confirmed that Imran Mahmudul is the legal copyright holder of the song and he was originally commissioned for the song by the producers, but later dropped out due to professional indifference.